luikore/magan/readme.md

 What's the difference between the two?
 Well, the first can parse `" \n "` but the second fails at invoking `a2` at end of the string!
 This is a feature, not a bug (I hope).
 Qualifiers on literals makes the whole literal chain greedy and may do several backtracks to approach a longest match for the big picture.
 The *big-picture greedness* is the nature of NFA-based regular expression engines and makes many patterns easier to compose while can sometimes cause unexpected performance problems (for your information, Onigmo has atomic groups `(?>)` for the fix).

 If you use PEG a lot, you already know the difference: the "greedness" expressed in PEG papers are usually only loyal to the atomic element before the qualifier, not the whole literal chain, it's *selfish*, not *cliquism*.
-If you need to defeature the *big-picture greedness*, just wrap parens around elements like this:
+If you need to defeature the *big-picture greedness*, just use the `atomic[]` helper like this:

-    a = (\s*) "\n" (\s*)
+    a = atomic[\s*] "\n" atomic[\s*]

 Then it behaves the same as the second one --- it never succeeds.